CDLUC3/counter-processor/README.md

 ## Introduction

-The Counter Processor is a Python 3 (3.7+ required) script for processing dataset access statistics from logs using the COUNTER Code of Practice for Research Data.
+The Counter Processor is a Python 3 (3.10) script for processing dataset access statistics from logs using the COUNTER Code of Practice for Research Data.

 The software assumes you area already logging your COUNTER dataset *investigations* and *requests* to a log file using a format somewhat similar to extended log format.
 The COUNTER Code of Practice requires that descriptive metadata be submitted along with statistics--these items are included in logs to ease later processing.